FreeAndFair/ColoradoRLA/docs/22_county_runbook.md

 ![Overvote Screenshot](./screenshots/21-overvote_for_this_contest.png)

-Note: do *not* use your browser's "back" arrow during the audit process.
 If the review screen does not match the Audit Board's interpretation, click the "Back" button.

 If the review screen matches the Audit Board's interpretation, click